hharte/mm_manager/README.md

 1. Nortel Millennium Multi-Pay Terminal running firmware v1.20 or v2.20.  **_Some Millennium Terminals purchased from online phone stores may have been re-programmed with “demo” firmware that does not need a Manager_**.
 If you have one of these phones, you’ll have to program the phone back to stock v1.20 or v2.20 firmware.
 2. 24VDC @500mA Power Supply for Millennium Terminal
 3. Two phone lines (one for `mm_manager`, one for Millennium terminal.)
 They can be real POTS lines, or lines from your own PBX, but the Millennium should be able to dial the manager with a 1- to 15-digit number.
 4. 1200-baud or faster modem that supports [Bell 212A](https://en.wikipedia.org/wiki/Bell_212A) modulation.
 I like the [Lenovo 56K USB](https://www.ebay.com/sch/i.html?&_nkw=lenovo+56k+usb+modem) modems, but any 56K modem with Conexant chipset should work.
-Note for linux users - Conexant chipsets have never had a fully open-source driver, and the out-of-tree driver has not been maintained since kernel v2.4 - something like the US Robotics 5637 or another "real" modem where the device actually is responsible for encoding and decoding the data works well.
+Note for Linux users - Conexant soft-modems have never had a fully open-source driver, and the out-of-tree driver has not been maintained since kernel v2.4 - something like the US Robotics 5637 or another "real" modem where the device actually is responsible for encoding and decoding the data works well.
 5. T-Key such as the [Jonard JIC-719A](https://jonard.com/jic-719a-t-key-tool?v=248) to open the payphone.
 I don’t recommend the flat, stamped T-keys as they are prone to bending.
 6. Keys for your terminal’s upper and lower locks, if locks are present.
-7. `mm_manager` software and a Linux machine (Raspberry Pi works great) or MacOS machine.
-This machine should be left on 24x7 so the terminal can call in when needed.
+7. `mm_manager` software and a Windows, Linux machine (Raspberry Pi works great) or MacOS machine.
+This machine should be available 24x7 so the terminal can call in when needed.

 # mm_manager Installation and Usage